Kanshi Ram: Career

 Kanshi Ram joined the offices of the Explosive Research and Development Laboratory in Pune.
 It was at this time that he first experienced caste discrimination and in 1964 he became an activist.
 Those who admire him point out that he was spurred to this after reading B. R. Ambedkar's book Annihilation of Caste and witnessing the discrimination against a Dalit employee who wished to observe a holiday celebrating Ambedkar's birth.
-Kanshi Ram strongly inspired by B. R. Ambedkar and his philosophy.
+Kanshi Ram was strongly inspired by B. R. Ambedkar and his philosophy.

 Ram initially supported the Republican Party of India (RPI) but became disillusioned with its co-operation with the Indian National Congress.
 In 1971, he founded the All India SC, ST, OBC and Minority Employees Association and in 1978 this became BAMCEF, an organisation that aimed to persuade educated members of the Scheduled Castes, Scheduled Tribes, Other Backwards Classes and Minorities to support Ambedkarite principles.
 BAMCEF was neither a political nor a religious body and it also had no aims to agitate for its purpose.
 Suryakant Waghmore says it appealed to "the class among the Dalits that was comparatively well-off, mostly based in urban areas and small towns working as government servants and partially alienated from their untouchable identities".

 Later, in 1981, Ram formed another social organisation known as Dalit Shoshit Samaj Sangharsh Samiti (DSSSS, or DS4).
 He started his attempt of consolidating the Dalit vote and in 1984 he founded the Bahujan Samaj Party (BSP).
 He fought his first election in 1984 from Janjgir-Champa seat in Chhattisgarh.
 The BSP found success in Uttar Pradesh, initially struggled to bridge the divide between Dalits and Other Backward Classes but later under leadership of Mayawati bridged this gap.